rohan9kulkarni/rohankulkarni.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Currently, I am a Masters student at the University of Heidelberg.
-This is the following coursework I have completed till now:
+I have been recently accepted as a Graduate Research Trainee at McGill University and will be working on my MSc Thesis with Prof. Katelin Schutz.
+The project that I am very much looking forward to and will be working on for a year will be "Theoretical predictions on detection of solar axions using plasma haloscopes"

+ I finished my Masters coursework in Heidelberg on the following subjects:
+- **Core**
-- Quantum field theory I  (8 ECTS)
+  - Quantum Field Theory I  (8 ECTS)
   - Cosmology (8 ECTS)
+  - General Relativity (8 ECTS - Transfer from Leipzig)
+- **Specialization courses**
+  - Advanced Quantum Field Theory (8 ECTS)
+  - Standard Model of Particle Physics (8 ECTS - Level II course in Particle Physics comprising of 50% Experimental and 50% Theoretical content)
   - Relativistic quantum mechanics (6 ECTS)
+- **Seminars and Block courses**
+  - Dark matter theory (6 ECTS - Compulsory Masters seminar)
   - Black holes in Physics and Astrophysics (2 ECTS - Block course)

 I graduated with a BSc in Physics from the University of Leipzig.
 During my undergraduate years, I worked as a Teaching Assistant for 3 years for various subjects in Theoretical Physics, Mathematics, and Experimental Physics totalling over 300 hours of undergraduate level classroom teaching.
 My final bachelor’s thesis had the topic *Black holes, Singularity theorems and the Global Structure of Spacetime*.

 The main purpose of this website apart from *who I am and what I have done*, is outreach.
 The past 5 years of my life have been revolving around one thing - _Theoretical Physics_.
 While on this amazing journey, there were many such instances where I felt "*if only someone had told me that, I would have saved hours of work*" or "that one statement made me understand xyz".
 I want to pass on the wisdom and tools I gained on this journey to my colleagues and anyone trying to decipher the breathtaking world of physics.
-I plan to continuosly keep updating the "notes" and "literature" tabs, one page at a time.
-Also, thinking of starting a regular blog about things like, my learning techniques, note taking algorithms, etc.
+I plan to continuously keep updating the "notes" and "literature" tabs, one page at a time.
+Also, I am thinking of starting a regular blog about things like, my learning techniques, note taking algorithms, etc.

 I hope whoever found this website gains something useful from it.
-If not, you just got aquainted with another friendly face :)
+If not, you just got acquainted with another friendly face :)

 <!--- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->